pactumjs/pactum/docs/api-testing.md

 #### Query Params

 Use `withQueryParam` or `withQueryParams` methods to pass query parameters to the request.
-We are allowed to call the `query-param` methods multiple times fo the same request.
+We are allowed to call the `query-param` methods multiple times to the same request.

 ```javascript
 it('get random male user from India', async () => {